Space Truckers: Casting

+Filming

+After casting had been secured, the crew arrived in Ireland only to find that the local producer who had promised £7 million had only secured £2 million.
+Gordon credits producers Peter Newman and Greg Johnson with saving the film as they managed to secure additional funding from several other producers and even the Irish government helped out with the film having been made under Section 35 of the Finance Act of 1987 where the government would put up part of the production budget on the condition Irish labor and resources are utilized.
+Additional funding came in from Goldcrest Films on the condition of the post-production work being done in London.

-The film was shot in Ireland to exploit tax breaks and local resources, but there were no special effects facilities in Ireland to produce the elaborate effects work needed for the production The 22,000 acre premises of a disused builders' merchant on the Sandyford industrial estate, located outside Dublin, to be taken over and converted into a vast special effects facility headed by visual effects supervisors Brian Johnson and Paul Gentry, who needed to hire scores of model makers, plasterers, carpenters, motion-control camera operators and others as well as supply them with the needed resources.
+While the film was shot in Ireland to exploit tax breaks and local resources, there were no special effects facilities in Ireland to produce the elaborate effects work needed for the production.
+The 22,000 acre premises of a disused builders' merchant on the Sandyford industrial estate, located outside Dublin, had to be taken over and converted into a vast special effects facility headed by visual effects supervisors Brian Johnson and Paul Gentry, who needed to hire scores of model makers, plasterers, carpenters, motion-control camera operators and others as well as supply them with the needed resources.
+To convey the sensation of weightlessness, Koichi Sakamoto was hired to train the actors.

 The film was also involved in a defamation suit between Dennis Hopper and Rip Torn where Hopper publicly stated Torn pulled a knife on him on the set of Easy Rider back in the 1960s.
 Hopper's representatives tried to settle the defamation suit by floating the offer of a supporting role in Space Truckers, which Torn's representatives refused.